MasterAditya/smart-summary-desk/README.md

 # Install dependencies
 npm install

-# Start development server
+# Start the development server
 npm run dev

+The app should now be running on http://localhost:3000 .

-Future Improvements
+🧭 Roadmap / Future Improvements

-Integrate real LLM API (OpenAI, Mistral, or HuggingFace) for smarter summarization
+🔌 Integrate real LLM APIs (OpenAI, Mistral, or Hugging Face) for advanced summarization

-PDF export of summaries and reports
+📄 Export summaries to PDF for easy sharing and reporting

-User authentication and personalized history storage
+🔐 Add user authentication with personalized history storage

+🌍 Support for multiple languages

+🤝 Contributing

+Contributions are welcome!
+If you’d like to contribute:

+Fork the repo

+Create your feature branch (git checkout -b feature/awesome-feature)

+Commit your changes (git commit -m 'Add awesome feature')

+Push to the branch (git push origin feature/awesome-feature)

+Open a Pull Request

+📄 License

+This project is licensed under the MIT License
+.